 Fade 2.5D: Delaunay Triangulation for Elevated Point Clouds

 The Fade 2.5D software contains all features of Fade2D.
-In addition points have a z-coordinate and the software provides additional high-end algorithms for point clouds:
+Additionally, points have a z-coordinate, and the software offers advanced algorithms for elevated point clouds:

-- You can reduce a 2.5D point cloud with Fade’s
+• Reduce a 2.5D point cloud with Fade’s CloudPrepare tool

 Constrained Delaunay Triangulation

-The Fade software can insert constraint edges into a Delaunay triangulation and thus make it a Constrained Delaunay triangulation.
-Moreover, the constraint edges can be subdivided into sub-segments to achieve well-shaped adjacent triangles.
+With Fade, you can effortlessly insert constraint edges into a Delaunay triangulation, transforming it into a Constrained Delaunay triangulation.
+Additionally, these constraint edges can be subdivided into sub-segments, ensuring the creation of well-shaped adjacent triangles.

 Delaunay Mesh Generator and Grid Mesher